-The next installment in the James Bond franchise is titled No Time to Die, and it brings back veteran star Daniel Craig as the iconic secret agent.
-The film pits his character against a new villain played by Academy Award winner Rami Malek and introduces a new Agent 007.
+James Bond will return in No Time to Die, with Daniel Craig returning as the iconic secret agent.
+The film pits James Bond against a new villain played by Academy Award winner Rami Malek and introduces a new Agent 007.

 Who is Safin?

 Who is the new Bond villain, Safin?
 Let Rami Malek tell you!
 Speaking with GQ, Malek gave an extremely detailed breakdown of his character, suggesting that Safin will make audiences question the nature of evil itself.

 “When I think about Safin, I think about someone who is meticulous but measured, and there is something about that that is really unnerving and unsettling.
 He’s someone that, at times, I feel gives you the sensation that you’re being watched, and that again is quite unsettling.
 He asks you to question what you think is right, what you think is wrong, and is your interpretation of those two things as accurate as it seems to be.

 I think you start asking questions about what evil is.
 And with this character especially, I find him fascinating because he can detach from empathy in order to meticulously carry out his will, and I start to wrap myself up in who that person is psychologically.

 He’s ruthless, and that might be — I’m in danger of giving too much away here — a result of something that’s happened to him.
 But even acknowledging that taps into the analytical side of him as well.
 I think the fact that he can still find a way to appreciate his own evil is something that is quite petrifying, and psychologically something that was not easy for me to tap into.”